-“Volez, Voguez, Voyagez” is a tongue twister to say if you’re not French, but it does neatly sum up the premise of ’s .
+“Volez, Voguez, Voyagez” is a tongue twister to say if you’re not French, but it does neatly sum up the premise of Louis Vuitton’s latest exhibition that has just opened up at the Grand Palais in Paris.
 Borrowed from a 1965 advertising poster, the three V’s meaning “Sail, Fly, Travel” – also of course chime in with that all-important V. And it’s that famed surname, which this exhibition, curated by Olivier Saillard, is centred upon.
 Unlike the very progressive and conceptual open-to-interpretation Series 3 exhibition held in London a few months ago, “Volez, Voguez, Voyagez” is very much more of a concrete exhibition to grasp, interact with and take in.
 It’s in a space that has hosted many an exhibition before – in fact the decision to use the Grand Palais was based on its construction in 1900 and its holding of the Universal Exhibitions in Paris, where George Vuitton was in charge of the entire section dedicated to “Travel & Leather Goods.”
 It has logical sections relating to the various product categories that Louis Vuitton has prided itself on since 1854, like automobile, train and air travel, its relationship with women’s and men’s clothes and literature and art.
 It has an audio guide.
 The average tourist wandering around off from the Champs Elysee will queue up for this free exhibition and be fascinated regardless of their knowledge of Louis Vuitton.

 And yet, because of the curating prowess of Saillard, what could have been an endless parade of trunks, is still a fascinating exhibition for the initiated.
 I’ve personally seen/read about quite a few of the exhibiting artefacts, either at Louis Vuitton’s Asnieres-sur-Seine atelier or the Louis Vuitton Marc Jacobs exhibition staged at the Les Arts Decoratifs in 2012.
 Somehow, Saillard manages to place many of these familiar objects into a renewed context – one where you’re seeing not just the relevance of them as historical artefacts, but also their modernity that manifests itself in newer designs by the house’s current creative directors – Nicolas Ghesquière and Kim Jones.